ibelem/webml-website/_posts/2020-03-17-noise-suppression-net-v2.md

 categories: get-started
 ---

-A core abstraction behind popular neural networks is a computational graph, a directed graph with its nodes corresponding to operations (ops) and input variables.
-One node's output value is the input to another node.
-The WebNN API brings this abstraction to the web.

 In the WebNN API, the [`Operand`](https://webmachinelearning.github.io/webnn/#operand) objects represent input, output, and constant multi-dimensional arrays known as [tensors](https://mathworld.wolfram.com/Tensor.html).
 The [`NeuralNetworkContext`](https://webmachinelearning.github.io/webnn/#api-neuralnetworkcontext) defines a set of operations that facilitate the construction and execution of this computational graph.
 Such operations may be accelerated with dedicated hardware such as the GPUs, CPUs with extensions for deep learning, or dedicated ML accelerators.
 These operations defined by the WebNN API are required by [models](https://github.com/webmachinelearning/webnn/blob/master/op_compatibility/first_wave_models.md) that address key application use cases.
 Additionally, the WebNN API provides affordances to builder a computational graph, compile the graph, execute the graph, and integrate the graph with other Web APIs that provide input data to the graph e.g. media APIs for image or video frames and sensor APIs for sensory data.

 This [example](https://webmachinelearning.github.io/webnn/#examples) builds, compiles, and executes a graph comprised of three ops, takes four inputs and returns one output.

 <!-- more -->

-## Key scenarios

 There are many important [application use cases](https://webmachinelearning.github.io/webnn/#usecases-application) for high-performance neural network inference.
 One such use case is deep-learning noise suppression (DNS) in web-based video conferencing.
 The following sample shows how the [NSNet2](https://github.com/microsoft/DNS-Challenge/tree/master/NSNet2-baseline) baseline implementation of deep learning-based noise suppression model may be implemented using the WebNN API.